Friday, April 7, 2017

 This panel will examine the value of a higher education for the individual.
 Do students get what they pay for?
 Does a higher education degree lead to good jobs?
 How do different college pathways and new forms of teaching and learning impact students’ experiences and outcomes?
 How should the value of a higher education to the individual be measured?

-Chair: Michael Nacht, Thomas and Alison Schneider Professor of Public Policy; Interim Director, Center for Studies in Higher Education, UC Berkeley
+Chair: John Douglass, Senior Research Fellow, Center for Studies in Higher Education, UC Berkeley

 Mike Hout, Professor of Sociology, New York University